zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 * How to do image processing in Haskell (using GD library).
 * How to store data into a database (SQLite).
 * No HTML or CSS knowledge (or work) required.
-* How to build a small, real life web application in Haskell.
+* How to build a small, real world web application in Haskell.

 **NOTE:** Instructions are tested on Ubuntu Linux 16.04 & Microsoft Windows 10.